ChameleonGeek/espressobin2021/README.md

 1. Please read ebin-config.md for explanations of the options presented by the script and be ready to answer the questions asked by the script.
 2. Once you have answered all the questions, the EspressoBin will download, install and configure the software you have selected per your answers.
 This process can take an hour or so based on the configuration you select.
 3. The script will tell you when it has asked all its questions and you can walk away for a while.

+## 6. Final configuration
+These scripts install the selected software and perform basic configuration so that all software is functional.
+Each user needs to ensure that they perform additional configuration to better suit their usage model and ensure proper security.
+If you installed it, you can use webmin to perform a lot of these steps by connecting to the EspressoBin at https://&lt;ebin-ip-adress&gt;:10000, and loggin in as the interactive user.